Also See:

 “When ‘Simple Abundance’ was finally published in November 1995, my publisher told me it was a “woman’s book.”

-That it would be a “slow burn” and depend on women’s “word of mouth” recommendations to each other.
+It would be a “slow burn” and depend on women’s “word of mouth” recommendations to each other.

 Actually, “a woman’s book,” “slow burn,” and “word-of-mouth” are publishing euphemisms meaning “no publicity.”